cloudfoundry-attic/v1-dummy-broker-release/README.md

 To make a plan public, see [Making Service Plans Public](http://docs.cloudfoundry.org/services/access-control.html#make-plans-public).

-The plan provided by this dummy broker is called 'free' for service 'v1-test'.
+The plan provided by this dummy broker is called `free` for service `v1-test`.